Boosting in Machine Learning | Boosting and AdaBoost

-Boosting is an ensemble modeling technique which attempts to build a strong classifier from the number of weak classifiers.
-It is done building a model by using weak models in series.
+Boosting is an ensemble modeling technique that attempts to build a strong classifier from the number of weak classifiers.
+It is done by building a model by using weak models in series.
 Firstly, a model is built from the training data.
 Then the second model is built which tries to correct the errors present in the first model.
 This procedure is continued and models are added until either the complete training data set is predicted correctly or the maximum number of models are added.

 - Initialise the dataset and assign equal weight to each of the data point.

 - Provide this as input to the model and identify the wrongly classified data points.

 - Increase the weight of the wrongly classified data points.

 - if (got required results)